-One of the most successful ways fraudsters are skirting detection is to appear as legitimate users.
+One of the most successful ways fraudsters are skirting detection is to appear as legitimate online marketplace users.
 If a user appears legitimate, a company is less likely to take action, quarantine, or delete a user for fear of alienating real users, the lifeblood of these businesses.
 There are a few techniques fraudsters deploy to appear as “just another user” before doing any damage, for example:

 - Content Scraping: Attackers steal photos and content/reviews from other 3rd party sites to appear authentic to content security measures